ESG criteria What to consider in an ESG investment

 Conclusion

 As with nutrition, it’s important to have a healthy mix when investing money.
-A mix of asset classes with various sustainable investment strategies such as exclusion criteria, ESG approach and impact investments is advisable in order to diversify risk.
+A mix of asset classes with various sustainable investment strategies such as exclusion criteria and ESG approach is advisable in order to diversify risk.
 If, for example, you want to have real estate in your portfolio, you can consider whether the issuer meets certain ESG standards when choosing an open-end real estate fund.

 Sometimes values also change over the course of life.
 In this case, it may make sense to re-evaluate your portfolio by looking at your current values.
 In any case, it can be very satisfying to know what your money is working for.
 Most of the time, this still needs to be ascertained.
 Good luck with sustainable investing!